 “There are four ways an FTM session is terminated:

-— The responding STA sends a Fine Timing Measurement frame with the Dialog Token field set to 0.
+— At any time during the FTM session, the responding STA sends a Fine Timing Measurement frame with the Dialog Token field set to 0.

-— The initiating STA sends a Fine Timing Measurement Request frame with the Trigger field set to 0.
+— At any time during the FTM session, the initiating STA sends a Fine Timing Measurement Request frame with the Trigger field set to 0.

 This frame shall not include: